K. Amarnath: Career

 followed by 11 more movies made under his production company.

 From 1936 to 1971, K.Amarnath produced/directed 35 movies.

 His office was located at Ranjit Studios, Dadar, Mumbai.

-K.Amarnath was a very versatile man.
+K.Amarnath was a versatile man.
 He not only produced and directed movies but also wrote the story & screenplay for many of his movies.
 Over the course of his career, the genres of the movies he directed ranged from action/suspense thrillers to family/social drama, legendary romantic tragedies, semi-musicals, costume drama to magical/fantasy movies.
 (See Filmography below).

 Many well-known actors and music directors, worked in his movies.
 Some of them were - Ajit, Jayant (father of Amjad Khan), Murad, Pran (actor), Yakub, Gope, Mukri, Sajjan, Shyam, Kishore Kumar, Shammi Kapoor, Joy Mukherjee, Sanjay Khan, Bharat Bhushan, Salim Khan, Mehmood, Madhubala, Geeta Bali, Meena Kumari, Vyjayantimala, Nutan, Nimmi, Nalini Jaywant, Nanda, Nigar Sultana, Noor Jehan, Kum Kum, Kamini Kaushal, Ameeta, Shakila, Shashikala, Helen, Cuckoo, Indurani and also K.T.Rukmini & B.Shrinavasa Rao in the Tamil movies directed by him.
 Some of the music directors who gave their most memorable music in his movies were Nashad, Chitragupta (composer), O.P.Nayyar, Shyam Sundar, Kalyanji-Anandji, Laxmikant-Pyarelal, Ghulam Mohammed, Sardar Malik, and the brothers, Pt.Amarnath, Husnlal & Bhagatram.

 Ajit (Ajit Khan) acted as a hero in 7 of the movies directed by K.Amarnath – Beqasoor, Meharbani, Sarkaar, Bara-Dari, Bada Bhai, Baraat and Kabli Khan.
 In fact, it was K.Amarnath who had suggested that he change his long name of "Hamid Ali Khan" to a shorter name.
 The first movie with his name changed to "Ajit" was "Beqasoor" -1950.

 Shyam Sundar composed many unforgettable melodious songs in 3 of the hit movies directed by K.Amarnath – "Gaon ki Gori"- 1945, "Bazaar" - 1949 and "Alif-Laila" 1953.

 Mohammed Rafi always "considered" the song "aji dil ho kaaboo mein to dildaar ki aisi taisi" with G. M. Durrani and chorus - music by Shyam Sundar from "Gaon ki Gori" 1945 - to be his first Hindi Film Song.

 Noor Jehan was the heroine of 2 of the movies directed by K.Amarnath – "Gaon ki Gori "– 1945 and "Mirza Sahiban" – 1947.
 Both of them were super hits.
 Mirza Sahiban was her last movie in India before she moved to Pakistan.

 K.Amarnath was well known for promoting aspiring young individuals.
 He introduced Salim Khan to the movies.
 (Salim of Salim–Javed fame and father of Bollywood superstar, Salman Khan).

 The first movie Salim acted in was K.Amarnath's " Baraat" – 1960.

 Sanjay Khan's first movie signed as a hero in 1965 was for "Woh Din Yaad Karo".

 Helen (actress) got her first break as a main/solo dancer in K. Amarnath's "Alif-Laila" - 1953.

 Also, Minoo Mumtaz, sister of the famous Bollywood comedian Mehmood, made her film debut in K.Amarnath's "Bara-Dari" - 1955.

 Four of the Hindi movies directed by K.Amarnath: